 - Sire-Dam -

-Pallasator has been brought along in typically steady Sir Mark Prescott fashion to develop from winning a modest Kempton handicap in September 2012 to being a QIPCO British Champions Series winner in 2015.
+Pallasator was brought along in typically steady Sir Mark Prescottvaxxdtcfwtdfyf fashion to develop from winning a modest Kempton handicap in September 2012 to being a QIPCO British Champions Series winner in 2015.

-The giant gelding is not an easy character, as he tends to get fractious beforehand and needs his own way.
+The giant gelding, now with Gordon Elliott, is not an easy character, as he tends to get fractious beforehand and needs his own way.
 As a consequence, he has developed something of a cult following.

 His initial win came over a mile and a quarter at Leicester in July 2012 but it has only been since he stepped up to a mile and a half and beyond that he has shown his true colours.